MBTA Kinki Sharyo Type 7

 MBTA Kinki Sharyo Type 7 is a type of light rail vehicle owned by the Massachusetts Bay Transportation Authority (MBTA).
 Since 1986, the MBTA has used the Type 7 on its Green Line light rail network.
-It is the first rail vehicle for the United States built by Japanese rail vehicle manufacturer Kinki Sharyo.
+It is the first rail vehicle made for an American transit agency built by Japanese rail vehicle manufacturer Kinki Sharyo.

 Background

 The Green Line, operated by the MBTA, is a light rail system with an underground section in Boston.
 To replace the PCC cars that had been used for many years, the US Standard Light Rail Vehicle (USSLRV) manufactured by Boeing Vertol was introduced in 1976.
 However, problems frequently occurred in various parts such as the door, air conditioning system, and storage battery.
 As a result, a number of vehicles were withdrawn from service, resulting in the cancellation of 55 of the 175 vehicles originally contracted for, and a lawsuit against the manufacturer.

 Therefore, the MBTA decided to use the canceled funds to introduce a new vehicle to replace the USSLRV.
 The MBTA leased and tested the Canadian Light Rail Vehicle (as used by the Toronto Transit Commission) for three months in 1980, but did not adopt the design after finding them unsuitable.

 As a result of public bidding, the order was won in December 1983 by Japan's Kinki Sharyo, which was aiming to enter the American railroad vehicle market.
-Based on this contract, the introduction of a train called "Type 7" began in 1986.
+Based on this contract, the introduction of a train called the "Type 7" began in 1986.